silviaalemany/cgeom/README.md

-# compgeo-fun
-Some things I've made for computational geometry
+Some small programs I've made related to computational geometry.